Are you are a bargain hunter looking for a way to save money while filing taxes.

 The tax software still costs money (unlike the totally free tax software from CreditKarma), but it’s a very cheap solution with enough usability for all but the most complex filers.

-- Easy Navigation and Inputs
+- Easy Navigation and Inputs, even for complicated returns

 - Very Little Guidance, Best For Self Directed Filers

 Free is the name of the software, so it’s got to be free.
 Right?
 Not exactly.